A topic from the subject of Biochemistry in Chemistry.

 • Polymerase chain reaction (PCR): A method for amplifying a specific region of DNA.

-• Gel electrophoresis: A method for separating DNA molecules by size.
+• Gel electrophoresis: A method for separating DNA molecules by size and charge.

 • Microarrays: A type of laboratory tool that allows scientists to analyze the expression of many genes at once.